DIY Real Cedar & Orange Topiaries

 How To Finish The Top Cedar & Orange Topiaries

-For the final step, I gathered some tiny pinecones to add to the top of the topiaries.
+For the final step, I gathered some tiny pinecones to add to the tops of the topiaries.
 However, you can purchase small pinecones if necessary.
-In addition, other items that can be used for the top of the topiary, such as a metal or wooden star, would be cute.
+Other items that can be used for the top of the topiary, such as a metal or wooden star, would be cute.

 Materials for the top of topiaries.
 Cedar and pinecones.